ahmadzakey/ahmadzakey/README.md

 # 🙋🏻‍♂️ **Introducing Myself**

-Hello, I'm Ahmad Zaki.
 An aspiring **Data Scientist** passionate about extracting insights and solving problems using data.

 ---